“What’s the NO.1 SaaS marketing strategy that you swear by?”

 The SuperOps.ai team launched a coffee campaign on LinkedIn where people in the managed service provider (MSP) space could tag their MSP buddy in the comments and win a $10 coffee voucher.

-To get the ball rolling, the team at SuperOps.ai tagged a few prominent people in the MSP industry they had a good relationship.
+To get the ball rolling, the team at SuperOps.ai tagged a few prominent people in the MSP industry they had a good relationship with.

 “There was silence at the very first hour, but things quickly changed for good.
 People started tagging MSP folks, and the snowballing effect became unstoppable.
 We DMed the coffee vouchers as and when people tagged and were tagged.
 This got a lot more people excited who came back to tag more people.”Sriram Palaniappan, growth marketer at SuperOps.ai

-SuperOps.ai’s giveaway-slash-branding-slash-referral-slash-lead-generation campaign (it’s a mouthful, I know) was a huge success.
+SuperOps.ai’s campaign was a huge success.
 In the end, it: